GianniBuoni/dotfiles/README.md

 To Do:

-- [ ] Figure out how to make case statements for options (not just lists).
-- [ ] Refactor import statements to deternime each machines imports
-- [ ] Remove dependence on import files in `/env` directory
 - [ ] Flatten out `env` repo to have one single branch with all of my machines variables

 # Nix OS!